Phoenix Emporium actively looking to stay on Ellicott City's Main Street

 And then there’s the 99 Beer Club.
 Little gold plaques, 632 of them with the champions, are on display for all to see.

-While the Phoenix offers 150 different kinds of beer, customers have to only try 99 of them to be part of the club.
-It’s a way for the bar to rotate its stock and for people to try beers they may otherwise not.
+While the Phoenix offers 150 different kinds of beer, customers only have to try 99 of them to be part of the club.
+It’s a way for the bar to rotate its stock and for people to try beers they might otherwise not.

 Customers used to be tracked in three-ring binders, filling out what beer they had when they came in.
 All of the binders were lost in the 2016 flood, calling for the need to move to a card system.